Independent Authority for Fiscal Responsibility: Technical team

 The staff employed by AIReF are, in general, career civil servants of the General Government, although they can also be personnel from national or international organisations with economic, fiscal, budgetary or financial control or analysis functions.
 AIReF has no temporary or "freely designated" staff.

 Advisory Board

-AIReF's Advisory Board is set within the framework of Organic Law 6/2013, on the establishment of AIReF, which lays down that the President may be advised in the exercise of his or her duties by professionals in the field of the matters pertaining to the institution.
+AIReF's Advisory Board is set within the framework of Organic Law 6/2013, on the establishment of AIReF, which lays down that the President may be advised in the exercise of their duties by professionals in the field of the matters pertaining to the institution.
 It is exclusively a deliberative and advisory body of AIReF.

 In March 2021, this Advisory Board was renewed and is currently composed of nine national and international experts of recognised prestige in budgetary, economic and financial analysis.
 The new directors, appointed for two-year renewable terms, are as follows:

 Javier Andrés, Samuel Bentolila, Antonio Cabrales, Olga Cantó, Álvaro Escribano, Beatriz González López-Valcárcel, Eckhard Janeba, Francisco Pedraja and Eva Senra.